tcaiger/Starter-Webpack/README.md

+# Starter-Webpack

-# A project starter for Silverstripe projects using composer, npm, webpack and semanticui.
+A project starter for Silverstripe projects using composer, npm, webpack and semanticui.